 David Ward, Fish Biologist, U.S. Geological Survey, Grand Canyon Monitoring and Research Center

-To better understand spawning of humpback chub, we propose using data collected from 2000 through the present along with existing high resolution habitat data from the LCR.
-Our work will also establishmethodology for linking habitat data to existing long-term fish data, which are already maintained by the GCMRC and may be directly applied to other fish species.
+To better understand spawning of humpback chub, we will collect from 2000 through the present along with existing high resolution habitat data from the LCR.
+Our work will also establish a methodology for linking habitat data to existing long-term fish data, which are already maintained by the GCMRC and may be directly applied to other fish species.
 Understanding the habitat conditions in which ripe humpback chub are typically caught may help us understand why juvenile production varies so much between years (e.g., if pools that are frequently used are filled in with sediment during years of poor production).

 Project Element G.9, Chute Falls translocations